Advanced VPC concepts

 The instance receives the packet.

-If the destination IP address is within the VPC network:
+If the destination IP address is within the VPC network or in a VPC network peered using VPC Network Peering:

 The instance is configured with an IP with 255.255.255.255 mask, so the instance sends the packet to the subnet's gateway MAC address.
 The instance first might need to make an ARP request to resolve the gateway's MAC address.

-The gateway receives the packet and routes the packet to the destination IP within the VPC network.
+Google Cloud forwards the packet to the destination IP address within the current or peered VPC network.

 The target instance receives the packet.
 The target instance checks ingress firewall to determine if the packet is allowed.
 If not, the packet is dropped silently.
 Otherwise, the instance processes the packet.